Preygle/PyCritic/README.md

 ### Project Notes
 *   Scalar fitting is done only on train data as test data is only supposed to be used for testing and not to be touched while training (can cause overfitting).
+*   Timing function to test UI hadling of large files was temporary
+*   api_test.py was test case to check how IBM watson was working (gemini 2.0 is used to avoid rate issues)
 ---

 ## Important Links